nosbod18/eva/README.md

 # eva
-A tiny OpenGL wrapper to make life a little easier
+A tiny OpenGL wrapper to make life a little easier.